marwahaha/biscottiCFG/README.md

 You can call out what class the enemy spy is currently disguised at by holding `ALT` and pressing the `NUMBER KEY` corresponding to the class you want to call.
 E.g. `ALT + 3` = "Spy is Pyro!"

 `ALT` + the numbers on the `NUMPAD` (referred to as `KEYPAD` because I have no regard for consistency) will call out which class is dead.
-Can also be used to call when the enemy team pops ‹ber, when the sentry goes down, and when you have an advantage in numbers.
+Can also be used to call when the enemy team pops √úber, when the sentry goes down, and when you have an advantage in numbers.
 E.g. `ALT + KEYPAD 7` = "Medic down!"

 **Class Switch**